Rick Rizzs

 Rick Rizzs (born November 17, 1953) is an American sportscaster and is the lead radio voice for Major League Baseball's Seattle Mariners.
+He is the longest-tenured broadcaster in franchise history.

 Early life and career

-Rizzs is from Blue Island, Illinois, where he attended Eisenhower High School, and he is a 1975 graduate of Southern Illinois University in Carbondale.
-From 1975 to 1980, he handled baseball play-by-play duties at the double-A level for Alexandria, Louisiana, Amarillo, Texas and Memphis, Tennessee.
-He became the sports director at WBNS radio in Columbus, Ohio in 1981, where he called Ohio State football and triple-A baseball for two seasons.
-He was named the Ohio "Sportscaster of the Year" in 1981 by the Ohio Sportscasters Association.
+Rizzs attended Eisenhower High School in Blue Island, Illinois.
+He graduated from Southern Illinois University in 1975.

+From 1975 to 1980, he handled play-by-play duties for several minor league baseball teams, including the Alexandria Aces, Amarillo Gold Sox, and Memphis Chicks.
+He became the sports director at WBNS in Columbus, Ohio in 1981, where he called Ohio State football and Columbus Clippers baseball games for two seasons.
+He was named the Ohio Sportscaster of the Year in 1981 by the Ohio Sportscasters Association.

 Seattle Mariners and Detroit Tigers

-Beginning in 1983, Rizzs broadcast Mariners games along with Dave Niehaus.
+In 1983, Rizzs began broadcasting Mariners games, sharing play-by-play and color commentor roles with Dave Niehaus.

 In 1992, Rizzs moved to WJR in Detroit as the sports director, and assumed duties as the new radio play-by-play voice of the Detroit Tigers.
-The previous announcer, Ernie Harwell, who had been with the Tigers since the 1960 season, had been fired in late 1991.
-Harwell's dismissal was not at all popular with fans; teaming with Bob Rathbun (also in his first year with the team, replacing Paul Carey, who retired) proved difficult and both were let go after the end of the 1994 season.
-Rizzs returned to Seattle, where he remains to this day.
+The previous announcer, Ernie Harwell had been with the Tigers since the 1960 season and was fired in late 1991.
+Harwell's dismissal was not at all popular with fans.
+Rizzs teaming with Bob Rathbun, who replaced the retiring Paul Carey, proved difficult.
+Both were let go after the 1994 season.

+Rizzs returned to Seattle.
 In 2000, Rizzs was named the Chicago-area sportscaster of the year by the Chicago Pitch and Hit Club.

 Although he previously broadcast Mariners games on both television and radio, Rizzs was transferred prior to the 2007 season to work exclusively on Mariners radio broadcasts.
-For the first three innings, he was accompanied by Dave Sims, who was hired prior to the 2007 season, and for the remainder of the game he was accompanied by the late Dave Niehaus (as Sims and Niehaus switched positions after the third inning).
+For the first three innings, he was accompanied by Dave Sims, who was hired prior to the 2007 season, and for the remainder of the game he was accompanied by Niehaus (as Sims and Niehaus switched positions after the third inning).
 Rizzs did play-by-play for the first three and one-half innings, and again in the 7th inning.
 In games that went to extra innings, Rizzs did the play-by-play for the even-numbered innings.

-With the death of Niehaus on November 10, 2010, Rizzs became the Mariners lead radio voice.

-During the 2011-2012 seasons, Rizzs did broadcasts of Mariners baseball with a rotation of guest color commentators, including former Mariners Dan Wilson and Jay Buhner, and former Mariners announcers Ron Fairly, Ken Wilson, Ken Levine, and Dave Valle.
+After Niehaus died in November 2010, Rizzs became the Mariners lead radio voice.
+During the 2011–2012 seasons, Rizzs did broadcasts of Mariners baseball with a rotation of guest color commentators, including former Mariners Dan Wilson, Dave Valle, and Jay Buhner, and former Mariners announcers Ron Fairly, Ken Wilson, and Ken Levine.

 In January 2013, it was announced Rizzs' new radio partner would be Aaron Goldsmith, formerly of the Pawsox Radio Network.
-His partner Goldsmith does the play-by-play for the 3rd, 6th, and 7th inning, as well as even innings when the game goes into extra innings.
+Goldsmith does the play-by-play for the 3rd, 6th, and 7th inning, as well as even innings when the game goes into extra innings.